SierraQian/Flask_Tutorials/README.md

 # Flask_Tutorials

-vitual environment folder is not here because of the git ignore file
+The virtual environment folder is not here because of the git ignore file

+Finished Flask App - Full Blog Example with extras